 Your credit report includes company names, payment history, and loan balances on past and present debt, including student loan debt.
 It does not include your credit score, but it’s the good start you need to determine how much you owe each creditor.

 A federal law (Fair Credit Reporting Act (FCRA)) permits everyone to get a free report every year from each of the major credit bureaus.
-Due to the coronavirus pandemic, everyone is entitled to a free weekly credit report until April, 20, 2022.
 You can call 1-877-322-8228 to get a copy of your free reports.
-You can also order your free reports online from annualcreditreport.com—the only website authorized by the Federal Trade Commission for free credit reports.
+You can also order your free reports online from annualcreditreport.com — the only website authorized by the Federal Trade Commission for free credit reports.

 The three major credit bureaus are Experian, Equifax, and TransUnion.
 There are also specialty consumer reporting agencies.
 Not all companies will send you a free report every year, but Experian, Equifax, and TransUnion must send you a copy of your credit report if you request one and you haven’t received a previous report during the year.
 They also have a legal duty through the Fair Credit Reporting Act and other laws to provide accurate information about your borrowing history and payment history.
 Agencies that provide information to credit bureaus also have a legal duty to report accurate information.